For over 120 years Hamzeh AlMaaytah's family have promoted reading in Amman and Jerusalem

 “Every day I would return to find my father asleep with a book on his chest.
 It was as if he had an exam every day.
 He was a lover of books,” AlMaaytah, 36, tells CNN.

 Currently, al-Jahith’s Treasury has three branches in downtown Amman, owned by AlMaaytah and his brothers.
 AlMaaytah’s branch, nearby the Roman Nymphaeum, is in the original spot that his father relocated to.

-In 2016, AlMaaytah decided to split from the family brand and renamed his store al-Maa -- meaning “water" -- to better represent his philosophy: that books are as important to life as water, and should be just as accessible.
+In 2016, AlMaaytah decided to split from the family brand and renamed his store al-Maa – meaning “water” – to better represent his philosophy: that books are as important to life as water, and should be just as accessible.

 As such, he refuses to price-tag any of his books, telling customers: “Take a book and read.
 Pay any price you please.”